HEALTH AND SAFETY POLICY

 Work at Height

-Work at height is always to be undertaken in accordance with the Corporate policy on Work at Height.
+Work at height is always to be undertaken in accordance with the Corporate Procedure on Work at Height.
+And the CSHST guidance.
 At South Wonston Primary School general work at height will be undertaken in accordance with the on-site generic risk assessment for work at height which identifies general requirements and safe working practices.
 Specific or higher risk tasks will be carried out in accordance with a specific risk assessment for that task.

-The competent person for work at height on the premises who has attended the Caretaker Support Service Ladder & Stepladder Safety half-day course is the Site Manager and he is authorised to:
+The competent person for work at height on the premises who has attended the Caretaker Support Service Ladder & Stepladder Safety half-day course is Site Manager and they are authorised to:

 The competent person for work at height and all other staff are not permitted to use any other access equipment for work at height without specific training.
 This includes the use of scaffolding, mobile towers and mobile elevated work platforms.